kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.4.1 has been released!** &mdash; With continued performance improvements, better UX for token management, and more!
-[Read More](/blog/2021/kuma-1-4-1/)
+**Kuma 1.5.0 has been released!** &mdash; With a centralized Zone Egress, a new "builtin" Envoy Gateway, performance improvements and more.
+[Read More](/blog/2022/kuma-1-5-0/)
 :::

 <!-- page masthead -->